eBird reviewer utilities—browser extension

 To install in your browser, just click the appropriate link above, and then "Add" or "Get".

-Enhancements for the traditional review page
+Enhancements for the Review Observations page (traditional review)

 Added functions pull-down